magomimmo/modern-cljs/doc/second-edition/tutorial-09.md

 >
 > `[javax.servlet/servlet-api "2.5"]`

-In a next tutorial we'll further investigate the `boot` way to manage such things as [leiningen profiles][42].
-At the moment we just want to add the above lib to the `boot dependencies` section.
+In a future tutorial, we'll further investigate the `boot` way of managing configuration analagous to [leiningen profiles][42].
+For the moment, we just want to add the above lib to the `boot dependencies` section of `build.boot`.

-Here is the complete and final `build.boot` file.
+Here is the complete file:

 ```clj
 (set-env!